afurmanov/tagged_logger/README.markdown

       debug [Ftp, Http, Sockets], :to => Logger.new("network.log") end

-Or if you want to have all these classes showing up under common tag *Network* in standard output:
+Or if you want to have all these classes to show up under common tag *Network* in standard output:

     TaggedLogger.rules do